akshat0502/Speech-To-Text/README.md

   </li>
   <li><b>JavaScript (script.js) :</b>
     <ul>
-      <li>Handles starting, stopping, and processing the speech-to-text conversion.</li>
+      <li>Handles starting, stopping, and processing the speech to text conversion.</li>
       <li>Updates the displayed text in real-time as speech is recognized.</li>
     </ul>
   </li>